productvision/flow/README.md

 - Login testen

 # DSL
-1. user has many spaces has many modules
+- user has many spaces has many modules
+- run flow on server with this config {}

 ## Rollen: Benutzer
 - Wifoe: Diethelm Rumpel